-I've been using Verdana as the preferred text font on this web site for
+I've used Verdana as the preferred font on this web site for years.
+I

-a long time.
-I don't particularly like it, but it works well enough and
+don't particularly like it, but it works well enough and is widely

 I didn't pay attention when I learned about CSS3 @font-face definitions,

 because I thought that—like so many good things in CSS—it would be